demiryasinoruc/steam-market-item-price-tracker/README.md

 ## Privacy Policy

-This extension requires permissions for "storage" and "notifications"
+This extension requires permissions for "notifications", "storage", "unlimitedStorage" and "tabs"

 #